Question:

 You can’t get here without a bit of experimentation, but I get that you don’t want to waste a boat load of money doing it.
 So here’s my approach to stress-testing your big purchases and decisions before you make them.

-This is a critical first step in any design or purchase decision (even applies to clothes, too!).
+This is a critical step in any design or purchase decision (even applies to clothes, too!).

-When you work with me, the first step in EVERY design project is to measure your space.
+When you work with me, the first phase in EVERY design project includes measuring your space.
 Measure the doors.
 Measure the windows and the walls between them.
 Even the awkward nooks and corners.
 Measure the height and width of the Big Blank Wall you want to hang art on.
 All of it.

 Then measure your current furniture.